mainmatter/mainmatter.com/src/posts/2023-07-22-the-case-for-rust-on-the-web.md

 for the `activation_date` is right in the type, and also the function returns [Rust's `Result`](https://kapeli.com/dash_share?docset_file=Rust&docset_name=Rust&path=doc.rust-lang.org/1.68.2/std/result/enum.Result.html&platform=rust&repo=Main&source=doc.rust-lang.org/1.68.2/std/result/enum.Result.html&version=1.68.2) which clearly communicates that errors might occur when calling it.
-In fact, the Rust compiler will require both the success and error variant of the result to be handled so that no unhandled runtime exceptions can occur.
+In fact, the Rust compiler will require both the success and error variant of the `Result` to be handled so that no unhandled runtime exceptions can occur.

 Additionally, the `activation_date` argument of the function is always